woodser/monero-java/README.md

 - Conforms to an [API specification](https://moneroecosystem.org/monero-java/monero-spec.pdf) intended to be intuitive and robust.
 - Over 270 passing JUnit test cases.

-### Main Features

-- Manage a Monero daemon using RPC
-- Manage a Monero wallet using RPC and JNI
-- Cohesive APIs with focus on ease-of-use
-- Fetch and process binary data from the daemon (e.g. raw blocks)
-- Query wallet transactions, transfers, and outputs by their attributes
-- Be notified when blocks are added to the chain, as the wallet synchronizes, or when the wallet sends or receives funds
-- Validate addresses in native Java
-- Full multisig support
-- Over 270 passing JUnit test cases

 ### Architecture

 <p align="center">